jzhang026/Frontend-01-Template/week18/NOTE.md

 2. Promises

 For code coverage we can use istanbul/nyc, this tracks the test done on our code, shows what lines have been covered and also what hasn’t been covered.

-It provides this in a nice tabular format. placeholder image

-There are other tools used for testing, mocha and nyc are but one.